rollerozxa/voxelmanip.se/_posts/2024-08-28-arch-linux-arm-on-qemu.md

 ---
 title: Emulating Arch Linux ARM on x86 with QEMU
 tags: Linux Guide
+cover_alt: Screenshot of hyfetch output from the resulting Arch Linux ARM virtual machine running with QEMU.
 ---

 QEMU is usually used for creating virtual machines that operate with the same architecture as the host.
 However, QEMU is also an emulator that can emulate a wide variety of guest architectures on a host architecture.